cran-task-views/Hydrology/README.md

 **Statistical modeling (hydrology-related statistical models)**

-The [Environmetrics TaskView](https://CRAN.R-project.org/view=Environmetrics) gives an overview of packages used in the analysis of environmental data, including hydrological data, including many statistical approaches used in the ecological sciences.
-Additionally, packages that help model datasets with extreme values are discussed in the [ExtremeValue TaskView](https://CRAN.R-project.org/view=ExtremeValue).
+The [Environmetrics](Environmetrics.html) Task View gives an overview of packages used in the analysis of environmental data, encompassing hydrological data, including many statistical approaches used in the ecological sciences.
+Additionally, packages that help model datasets with extreme values are discussed in the [ExtremeValue](ExtremeValue.html) Task View.

   - [CityWaterBalance](http://cran.rstudio.com/web/packages/CityWaterBalance/index.html) Retrieves data and estimates unmeasured flows of water through the urban network.
 Any city may be modeled with preassembled data, but data for US cities can be gathered via web services using this package and dependencies [geoknife](http://cran.rstudio.com/web/packages/geoknife/index.html) and [dataRetrieval](http://cran.rstudio.com/web/packages/dataRetrieval/index.html).